 All news

-Ministry of Higher Education and Science has just introduced a Whistleblower Scheme covering all institutions of the Ministry, including Danish Decommissioning.
+The Ministry of Higher Education and Science has just introduced a Whistleblower scheme, which covers all institutions under the ministry, including Danish Decommissioning.

-For the past 60 years, a basin has been used to store radioactive objects from Danish Reactor 3.
-Now the last contaminated tubes have been removed from the basin.
+For the past 60 years, a pool has been used to store radioactive items from Danish Reactor 3.
+The last contaminated pipes have now been removed from the pool.

 DD has now reopened.
-This means that we can again make arrangements to receive radioactive waste from our customers, even though some employees continue to work from home.
+This means that we can once again enter into agreements to receive radioactive waste from our customers, even though some employees continue to work from home.

-Every Thursday, the science programme "As Far As We Know" guides P1 listeners around the wondrous world of science.
-This Thursday, the entire programme was dedicated to Danish Decommissioning and our work.
+The science program “As far as we know” guides P1 listeners through the wondrous world of research every Thursday.
+This Thursday, the entire broadcast was dedicated to Danish Decommissioning and our activities.

 Skip to content